volvoltaire/hello-world/README.md

 # hello-world
 This 'Hello World' repository is for a GitHub tutorial assignment.
 It demonstrates creating repositories, branches, making commits, and the pull request workflow.
 Contains a README with personal info and changes
+Hello Word !I'm Tshepang Vol Mokgosi, a 20-year-old second-year student at Belgium Campus in Pretoria North.
+I'm studying various modules, but I particularly enjoy web programming and math.
+My aspiration is to become a web developer or designer, ideally for a startup or my own SEO company.
+I'm passionate about learning to code websites and look forward to applying my skills in real-world scenarios.